-An architectural assistant from Buttress has become the first architectural trainee to complete a heritage construction skills programme funded by the Heritage Lottery Fund’s Skills for the Future programme, delivered by Leeds City Council.
+An architectural assistant at Buttress has become the first architectural trainee to complete a heritage construction skills programme funded by the Heritage Lottery Fund’s Skills for the Future programme, and delivered by Leeds City Council.

-Serena Dias, a graduate from the Manchester School of Architecture, has spent the last year enrolled on the Re-Making Leeds programme while undertaking her Part 1 professional training within Buttress’ historic buildings team.
+Serena Dias, a graduate from the Manchester School of Architecture, has spent the last year enrolled on the Re-Making Leeds programme while undertaking her Part 1 professional training within Buttress’s historic buildings team.

 Serena now plans utilise this experience as she moves on from Buttress to pursue the next stage of her academic and professional training.
 Commenting on the experience she said:

 “Through Re-Making Leeds I’ve had the opportunity to gain real, hands-on experience of restoration skills.
 It’s been incredibly useful to spend time on site, try my hand at a range of specialist construction techniques, and then apply that knowledge to projects I’m working on in the office.

 “It’s so important that work to the historic environment is done properly.
 Having completed the programme, I now feel much more confident having conversations with colleagues, contractors and other professionals about heritage projects, working with them to ensure work is delivered to a high standard.”